Human embryonic development: Gastrulation

 The primitive streak, a linear collection of cells formed by the migrating epiblast, appears, and this marks the beginning of gastrulation, which takes place around the seventeenth day (week 3) after fertilization.
 The process of gastrulation reorganises the two-layer embryo into a three-layer embryo, and also gives the embryo its specific head-to-tail, and front-to-back orientation, by way of the primitive streak which establishes bilateral symmetry.
 A primitive node (or primitive knot) forms in front of the primitive streak which is the organiser of neurulation.
 A primitive pit forms as a depression in the centre of the primitive node which connects to the notochord which lies directly underneath.
 The node has arisen from epiblasts of the amniotic cavity floor, and it is this node that induces the formation of the neural plate which serves as the basis for the nervous system.

 The neural plate will form opposite the primitive streak from ectodermal tissue which thickens and flattens into the neural plate.
 The epiblast in that region moves down into the streak at the location of the primitive pit where the process called ingression, which leads to the formation of the mesoderm takes place.
 This ingression sees the cells from the epiblast move into the primitive streak in an epithelial-mesenchymal transition; epithelial cells become mesenchymal stem cells, multipotent stromal cells that can differentiate into various cell types.
-The hypoblast is pushed out of the way and goes on to form the amnion.
+The hypoblast is pushed out of the way.
 The epiblast keeps moving and forms a second layer, the mesoderm.
 The epiblast has now differentiated into the three germ layers of the embryo, so that the bilaminar disc is now a trilaminar disc, the gastrula.